KosukeHamazaki/RAINBOW/README.md

 In `RAINBOW`,  since part of the code is written in `Rcpp` (`C++` in `R`),  please check if you can use `C++` in `R`.
 For `Windows` users,  you should install [`Rtools`](https://cran.r-project.org/bin/windows/Rtools/).

-Shortly, we will try to publish `RAINBOW` on `CRAN`.
+In the near future, we will try to publish `RAINBOW` on `CRAN`.

-If you have any questions about the installation, please contact us by e-mail (hamazaki@ut-biomet.org).
+If you have some questions about installation, please contact us by e-mail (hamazaki@ut-biomet.org).

 ##  Usage